 An enclave-enabling technology developed by Advanced Micro Devices (AMD) to protect Linux KVM virtual machines (VMs) by transparently encrypting the memory of each VM with a unique key.

 Anjuna Security, Inc.

 AWS Nitro Enclaves

 A technology for creating isolated compute environments for Amazon EC2 instances using the same Nitro Hypervisor technology that provides CPU and memory isolation.
 Anjuna makes it simple for AWS customers to move existing applications and data into the AWS Nitro Enclaves environment for maximum privacy and security.

 cloud services provider (CSP)

 An organization that maintains a network of remote servers hosted on the Internet to store, manage, and process data.
 Examples include Microsoft Azure, Amazon AWS, and Google Cloud.

 A private and secure computing environment typically formed over public cloud infrastructure by using Anjuna's Confidential Computing software.
 Confidential cloud environments created with Anjuna's software leverages secure enclave technology, encryption, key management, and other battle-tested security technologies as their foundation to create the most secure computing environments available.

 continuous integration/deployment (CI/CD)

 CI/CD is a method used to frequently deliver application features to users by introducing automation into the stages of app development.
 The main concepts attributed to CI/CD are continuous integration, continuous delivery, and continuous deployment.

 Data residency requirements define in which country an organization’s data is stored or processed.
 Local regulations require varying data types, including data about nations' citizens or residents, to be stored or processed inside that jurisdiction.

 enterprise enclave (or secure enterprise enclave)

-A secure enclave solution enhanced to address the specific needs and requirements of enterprise IT organizations.
-Anjuna's software enables the creation of enterprise enclaves (or isolated private environments) to provide enclave protection and management that extend beyond memory and compute to storage and network communications.
-They enable existing applications to run unchanged within an enclave, and they provide the functionally complete capabilities that enable a Confidential Cloud.
+A secure enclave solution created by Anjuna Confidential Computing software addresses the specific needs and requirements of enterprise IT organizations.
+Anjuna's software enables the creation of enterprise enclaves (or isolated private environments) to provide enclave protection and management that extend beyond memory and compute–to storage and network communications.
+Anjuna enables existing applications to run unchanged within an enclave in minutes across any environment.
 Learn More.